sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

 </p>

 As the figure suggests, the method proposed in the paper starts with a high average reward compared to other methods.
-This result was confirmed with our experiment.
-However we were not able to confirm the fact that this method is supposed to solve the problem in less number of steps.
-This is because running the reinforcement learning algorithm until the problem is completely solved requires too much time.

-We ran the algorithm for around 5k timesteps in reinforcement learning with 8 different seeds.
-However no significant improvement was observed during the reinforcement learning for either case.
-This is probably because the task required more timesteps to be solved.
+This result was confirmed with our first experiment.
+The method is also expected to learn to task more rapidly compared to other methods.
+This result was confirmed with our second experiment.
+The results were discussed in the previous section.

 # 5. References